apmcleod/MV2H/README.md

 ### Other File Formats
 #### MusicXML
+There is now a bash script that will perform this evaluation in one command: `evaluate_xml.bash gt.xml transcription.xml`

+It automatically removes all of the intermediate files as well.
+If you would like to save them, you can remove those lines from the script, or perform the process manually with the following steps:

 1. Convert MusicXML into a text-based format:
 `./MusicXMLParser/MusicXMLToFmt1x gt.xml gt_xml.txt`
 (The C++ converter must be compiled first using `./compile.sh` in the `MusicXMLParser` directory.)